rkuma183/wilsonmar.github.io/_posts/2017-04-25-git-rebase.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PZdVLaiAAmY" frameborder="0" allowfullscreen> </iframe>

-(Thanks to contato at RodolfoBandeira.com for the video.
+(Thanks to Contato at RodolfoBandeira.com for the video.
 It would be a waste of time for me to duplicate the video he created Dec 2016.
 Thanks, Rodolfo!)

 We start by doing a few prepatory steps not shown in the video: